lsgs/redcap-copy-data-on-save/README.md

 **Copy fields**
 * Pairs of fields mapping the source to the destination.
 * Select the "only if empty" checkbox if you want the copy to occur only for an initial value in the source field (i.e. copy the value only when the destination field is empty).
+* Note 1: you can update the destination record's DAG by writing to `redcap_data_access_group` as the destination field.
+* Note 2: you can update data in a specific repeating event/form instance by writing appropriate values to `redcap_repeat_instrument` and `redcap_repeat_instance`.

+### Failure Alert

+Optionally specify one or more email addresses to be alerted if a copy fails, for example due to field type or value incompatibility.

 ## Example